MichalKarbownik/falcon-docs/docs/introduction/core-concepts.md

 ### Falcon Extension

-Falcon Server uses **Extension** as an abstract layer to work with a specific *entity* (for example, `shop-extension`, `blog-extension` etc) in order to provide "agnostic" data access and be platform-independent data provider.
+Falcon Server uses **Extension** as an abstract layer to work with a specific *entity* (for example, `shop-extension`, `blog-extension`, etc) in order to provide "agnostic" data access and be a platform-independent data provider.

 Falcon Extension must define abstract Queries, Mutations and types as a part of Falcon Server API, which